 I still have some mixed feelings though.

-From one side, what are the possibilities for rates to go up with all this extra debt we have now?
+What are the possibilities for rates to go up with all this extra debt we have now?

 The downside of going fixed: I will be losing 0.54% of my mortgage every year for 5 years if rates don’t change.
 My understanding is there are almost zero chances for the rates to go even lower.